 I get their point.
 If their attraction to Asian women is only physical, is it that different to declaring that you like redheads or curvy women?
 I understand the logic, but I'm not convinced it's that clear-cut.
 For one, it's overly simplistic to say you're attracted to the physical features of Asian women.
 This erroneously implies that Asian women are homogeneously petite, dark-haired and wrinkle-less.
 I also wonder if attraction can ever be "purely physical", or whether we're actually subconsciously making assumptions about personality whenever we assess appearance.

 Ultimately, the reasons why people are drawn to each other are exceedingly complex.
 Dr David Frederick, assistant professor of psychology at Chapman University, studies how biological and social factors influence attraction.
-Further to the submissive stereotype, he hypothesizes that a whole host of factors could contribute to the development of an Asian preference.
+Further to the submissive stereotype, he hypothesises that a whole host of factors could contribute to the development of an Asian preference.
 For example, when white men have largely grown up around white women "Asian and other ethnic minority women [may] appear novel and exciting".
 Frederick also points out that good relationships can be positively reinforcing.
 "If a man has a particularly positive relationship with an Asian woman, this may increase his preference for Asian women," he says.
 "The physical features typical of Asian women can become paired with feelings of reward and pleasure, leading men to preferentially seek out relationships with Asian women in the future."

 With so many conceivable explanations, the one thing I know for sure is that attraction cannot be reduced to umbrella terms like "yellow fever".
 I'm not keen on a term that indiscriminately labels men and objectifies women at the same time.
 I once heard a guy being diagnosed with "yellow fever" by his friends because he showed appreciation for an Asian woman passing by.
-Why was there a knee-jerk reaction to sexualize her ethnicity, like those stupid boys did when they compared me to a Japanese motorcycle?
+Why was there a knee-jerk reaction to sexualise her ethnicity, like those stupid boys did when they compared me to a Japanese motorcycle?
 Surely a man can find an Asian woman attractive without necessarily having a deep-rooted and dodgy "thing" for Asian women.

 Branding people with "yellow fever" is, in and of itself, pretty offensive.
 The term is used haphazardly and it commodifies Asian women.
-It might seem like a catchy little label, but it's not really that witty or accurate to conflate being attracted to Asian women with having a potentially deadly viral hemorrhagic disease.
+It might seem like a catchy little label, but it's not really that witty or accurate to conflate being attracted to Asian women with having a potentially deadly viral haemorrhagic disease.
 Even if our vaginas were particularly snug and magically sideways, they're not going to kill you.

 * Names have been changed.